rubik/radon/docs/commandline.rst

    If given, the results will be converted into XML.
 Note that not all the information is kept.
 This is specifically targeted to Jenkin's plugin CCM.

+.. option:: --xml

+   If given, the results will be converted into Markdown.
+Note that not all the information is kept.

 .. option:: --no-assert

    Does not count assert statements when computing complexity.
 This is because